mtmarco87/betparser_crawler/README.md

 ### Steps to Configure Selenium Middleware:

-1. **Install Chrome and ChromeDriver**:
+1. **Install Chrome or Firefox**:

+   - You can use either Chrome or Firefox for Selenium.

+   - **Chrome (recommended)**:

      - Download and install Chrome if not already installed.
-   - Download the appropriate [Chrome WebDriver](https://chromedriver.chromium.org/downloads) for your OS.
+     - (Optional) Download the appropriate [Chrome WebDriver](https://chromedriver.chromium.org/downloads) for your OS and place it in the project folder: `bet_parser/libs/selenium_drivers/chromedriver`.
+     - If you do not specify a driver path in the settings, the middleware will attempt to automatically manage the ChromeDriver.

+   - **Firefox**:
+     - Download and install Firefox if not already installed.
-   - Place the driver in the project folder: `bet_parser/libs/selenium_drivers`.
+     - (Optional) Download the appropriate [GeckoDriver](https://github.com/mozilla/geckodriver/releases) for your OS and place it in the project folder: `bet_parser/libs/selenium_drivers/geckodriver`.
+     - If you do not specify a driver path in the settings, the middleware will attempt to automatically manage the GeckoDriver.

-2. **Create a Chrome Profile**:
+2. **Create a Chrome Browser Profile**:

    - Open Chrome and create a new user profile.
    - Locate the profile folder on your system (search online for instructions specific to your OS).